tboshnakovv/demo-repo/README.md

 # demo-repo

-This is demo reposistory for Softwere Technologies May 2023 Course @SoftUni
+This is demo repository for Softwere Technologies May 2023 Course @SoftUni